 Early History of the Dynmuir family

 This web page shows only a small excerpt of our Dynmuir research.
 Another 81 words (6 lines of text) covering the years 1317, 1317, 1650 and 1750 are included under the topic Early Dynmuir History in all our PDF Extended History products and printed products wherever possible.

 Dynmuir Spelling Variations

-hundred years did much to standardize spelling.
+The appearance of the printing press and the first dictionaries in the last few hundred years did much to standardize spelling.
 Prior to that time scribes spelled according to sound, a practice that resulted in many spelling variations.
 Dynmuir has been spelled Dinsmore, Dinsmuir, Dunsmore, Dansmore, Dunmuir and many more.

 Early Notables of the Dynmuir family (pre 1700)

 Another 49 words (4 lines of text) are included under the topic Early Dynmuir Notables in all our PDF Extended History products and printed products wherever possible.